attrib/RepairRecipe/README.md

 ### `keep_enchantments_chance` ###
 If you do not want to keep enchantments, set this to 0, if you want to keep them set to 100.
 Any value between is the chance you will keep the enchantments.
 But keep in mind, the dice can roll up to three times for each enchant.
-If you are in luck to keep the enchant, there will be another roll with the dice.
+If you are lucky enough to keep the enchant, there will be another roll with the dice.
 If it hits you there, the enchant gets an random lower level.
 And don't trust the result view of the workbench.
 You can't forecast the roll!
 ```
 keep_enchantments_chance: 100 #value between 0 (remove enchants) to 100 (keep enchants)